Are Trucking Collisions Often Caused By Compact Cars?

 Small cars are the primary cause of trucking accidents in the United States.
 Drivers of cars are more likely to cause traffic collisions involving trucks.
 The most reliable data concerning trucking accidents in the United States comes from the American Trucking Association, the Federal Motor Carrier Safety Administration, and the National Highway Traffic Safety Administration.

 Also, the AAA Traffic Safety Foundation and the Transport Research Institute at the University of Michigan are good sources of information for trucking accidents in the United States.
-If you have been injured during a trucking accident, contact Arash Law today at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
+If you have been injured during a trucking accident, contact a reliable law firm today at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
 Our legal team has decades of experience helping clients who have been injured during trucking accidents.

-Arash Law has recovered over $200 million for clients throughout the state of California.
-Arash Law serves clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
+Arash Khorsandi’s trusted California Injury lawyers at Arash Law has recovered over $400 million for clients throughout the state of California.
+Our firm serves clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
 According to recent United States traffic data, passenger cars are responsible for approximately 8 percent of all traffic accidents.
 Approximately 81 percent of all truck accidents were caused by passenger automobiles.

 27 percent of truck drivers were found to be at fault, while 81 percent of passenger vehicle drivers were found to be at fault in approximately eight thousand deadly trucking accidents.
 Smaller passenger vehicles are involved in traffic collisions more often than large trucks.
 Head-on collisions and rear-end collisions are more likely to feature passenger vehicles than large trucks.